 Preventing Dog Heat Exhaustion

-During summer months, pet owners should always keep an eye out for signs of heat exhaustion and heat stroke.
+During the summer, pet owners should always keep an eye out for signs of heat exhaustion and heat stroke.
 Below is a brief guide covering the essentials of summer dog health.

 Why Is Heat Exhaustion Dangerous For Dogs?

 Dogs don’t sweat like humans, they pant — but even the most vigorous mouth-breathing isn’t going to regulate heat in your dog’s body on the hottest days of summer.
 When your dog’s body temperature rises above the normal temperature, they are at risk for heat exhaustion.
 While this can vary from dog to dog, 103 degrees Fahrenheit and higher are above normal.
 If their temperature continues to rise and reaches 106 or higher, your pup is in the danger zone for heat stroke.
 This is of serious concern because at that point organs can begin to shut down and there is risk of heart failure and even death.